solana-labs/solana/docs/src/developing/guides/compressed-nfts.md

 - create a new token "mint"
 - create a associated token account (`ata`) for our token mint
-- actually mint a single single token
+- actually mint a single token
 - store the collection's metadata in an Account on-chain

 Since NFT Collections having nothing special to do with